idreamsi/LoRa-GPS-Tracker/README.md

  - v1.1
     - Added save the settings on the memory card
-    - Added new server for map display
+    - Added new server for map
     - Added binaries firmware
     - Bug fixes